JonathanSawyer/WorkflowApplication/README.md

 # Idempotent Workflow Application

-A simple application to show how to create a set of generic workflow classes that support a system that only allows for a single request at a time for changes to a live or active record.
-There are three types of changes namely Create, Delete and Update.
+A deterministic workflow application that uses a set of generic workflow classes that support the creating, updatating and deleting information.
 When changes are requested they are never applied to the live record until approved.
+Workflows once submitted cant be modified and can only be approved or rejected.
+Addtional workflow requests cant be submitted to a live record until pending workflows are approved or rejected.

 ## Stack
-1. SqlLite with flient NHibernate, by default the system is setup to generate the database.
-2. Angular front end to try things out.
-This can be accessed by running the MvcWebApi project and navigating to /Angular-UI
+1. SqlLite
+2. Fluent NHibernate
+2. Angular MvcWebApi/Angular-UI
-3. The backend is exposed through Web Api 2.0 and is written in C# 4.5
+3. Web Api 2.0
+4. C# 4.5

 ## Workflow Types
 ### Create Workflow
-A create worklow only enters the live data table once its been approved.
+On approval creates a record in the live record.

 ### Delete Workflow
-An approved delete workflow sets an archive flag to true on the live table.
-This can be modified by relaxing the foreign key constrains and thereby completly remove the record.
-The history will still be stored in the associated workflow table.
+On approval sets an Archive flag on the live record.

 ### Update Workflow
-Changes are only applied to a live record once approved
+On approval updates the live record

 ## Improvements
 1. No record level locking on the edit, delete approval and rejection requests